2001 Boost Mobile V8 International

 The 2001 Boost Mobile V8 International was the twelfth round of the 2001 Shell Championship Series.
 This was the first V8 Supercar event in New Zealand since the 1996 Mobil New Zealand Sprints and the first time as part of the official calendar.
 It was held on the weekend of 9 to 11 November at Pukekohe Park Raceway in New Zealand.

+In this event, Greg Murphy dominated the weekend at Pukekohe, grabbing three race wins from three and entered the weekend with high expectations.
+After grabbing provisional pole position, he went on to convert that into a top-ten shootout pole – a first for the 2001 season.
+The first race was marred due to torrential downpour that resulted in the race being red flagged and ultimately ended prematurely.
+Shortly thereafter, Mark Larkham was erroneously declared the winner despite the notable handicap of having retired from the race before said red flag was shown.
+After an appeal from Murphy's team, the Kiwi was declared the winner less than 24 hours later.

+Mark Skaife would also clinch his fourth Australian Touring Car championship with a round to spare after title rival Russell Ingall experienced a difficult weekend.